 - Total: 1,720 – 1,870 lbs.

-Example Cars and Trailers with Towing Capacity Estimates
+Example Cars, SUVs, Trucks and Trailers with Towing Capacity Estimates

-Trailer – small teardrop trailers like the those from Colorado Teardrop Camper.
+The best ultra lightweight trailer and car combination includes small teardrop trailers, like the those from Colorado Teardrop Camper.
 The Basecamp model weighs in at 900 pounds so options will need to be kept to a minimum to stay within the weight limit of the CRV.
 It is built around a queen size bed and sleeps 2.
 No kitchen or bathroom, but for two people with a small car this will get keep your camping gear together and ready to go while providing a cozy place to sleep.
 The Colorado Teardrop Basedrop is a great example.

-Maintaining a safety margin on the max tow weight is going to be tough on these small vehicles so be careful not over load the trailer or tow vehicle.
+Maintaining a safety margin on the max tow weight of small vehicles is tough.
+Be careful not over load the trailer or tow vehicle.

-Trailer – popup or tent camper like the forest river Rockwood Freedom 1940ltd.
-The trailer weighs 1600 lbs dry and 2350 gross vehicle weight and a tongue weight of only 195 pounds.
+The best small trailer for a small car is a popup or tent camper like the Forest River Rockwood Freedom 1940ltd.
+The trailer weighs 1600 lbs dry and 2350 gross vehicle weight.
+It has a tongue weight of only 195 pounds.
 Loaded up it is safely with in the limits of the Equinox and other SUVs the same size.
 Has plenty of sleeping room for the family.

 When equipped with the tow package many of these vehicles can tow over 6,000 pounds and some can tow as much as 8,000 pounds.
 However, my search for a new car did include looking at large SUVs and in the used market only a few had tow packages, but almost all had hitches on them.
 I think dealers order them without because the ride is smoother.

 For these I would look for a travel trailer in the 20-26 foot range.
 Keep the dry weight under 3,500 pounds the wet weight under 6,000 pounds.
-The Amerilite 248BH is a great choice and right in the middle of the range 5,900 pounds gross. (online it says the GVW is 7,700 pounds on but on my door panel it says 5,900 pounds).
-It has nice sized fridge, decent sized holding tanks to get you through a weekend of camping and bunks for the kids.
+The Amerilite 248BH is a great choice and right in the middle of the range 5,900 pounds gross.
+Online it says the GVW is 7,700 pounds on but on my door panel it says 5,900 pound).
+It has nice sized fridge, decent sized holding tanks to get you through a weekend of camping.
+It also has bunks for the kids.

 If you have a half ton with the tow package or HD payload you have a lot of trailers to choose from.
-Most trucks when properly equipped can tow over 9,000 lbs and some can even tow over 11,000 lbs.
+Most trucks when properly equipped can tow over 9,000 lbs.
+Some can even tow over 11,000 lbs.
 I like the Keystone Cougar 25BHSWE because it has bunks and a king size bed.
 It weighs in at gross vehicle weight of 8,000 pounds.

 Most ¾ ton pickups can tow 12,000-15,000 lbs.
-With these bigger trucks it opens up your options to more and bigger trailers.
+These bigger trucks give you more options for bigger trailers.
 The gas models can generally tow between 9,500 and 15,000 pounds.
 Diesel models tow up to 14,500 18,000 pounds.
 These can tow travel trailers like the Winnebago Spyder 29KS or fifth wheel trailers like the Gulf Stream Sedona 28CBF.